e-gov/DHX-adapter/docs/GUIDE.md

          + "/" + from.getRepresentee().getRepresenteeSystem();
     }

-    // search database if the combination "uniqueKey + consignmentId" is previously stored (arrived previously) . . .
+    // search database if the combination "uniqueKey + consignmentId" is previously stored . . .
   }